alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Updates:**
 -   Moved the "Display ALL Objects for Selection" choice in the CPE from Advanced to Data Source
 -   Added an attribute to hide all column header actions such as Sort, Clip/Wrap Text and Filters
+-   If Multi-Currency is enabled, convert currency field values to the User's currency (Thanks to Novarg1)

 **Bug Fixes:**
 -   Text formula fields will now wrap correctly